DGV1995/python-microservices/README.md

 # Project Setup and Usage

+## Application summary
+This is a microservices based application, using RabbitMQ as the message broker and RPC (Remote Procedure Call) as request protocol.

+- Service A with be the responsible of receiving the CLI application messages and process them.

+- Service B will be the responsible of processing errors coming from Service A and showing them to the user.

 ## How to Start the Application
 To start the application, navigate to the project directory and run the following command:
 ```sh